flectra-hq/flectra/doc/reference/testing.rst

 ===============

 Testing a complex system is an important safeguard to prevent regressions and to guarantee that some basic functionality still works.
-Since Odoo has a non trivial codebase in Javascript, it is necessary to test it.
+Since Flectra has a non trivial codebase in Javascript, it is necessary to test it.
 In this section, we will discuss the practice of testing JS code in isolation: these tests stay in the browser, and are not supposed to reach the server.